Definition: A compound noun is a noun made up of two or more words. Each word makes up part of the meaning of the noun.

 Compound nouns can be written three ways:

-When making a compound noun plural, if the noun is one word, add s to the end.
-If it is two words or hyphenated, add s to the part that is plural, not the whole noun.
+When a compound noun is a single word, make it plural by adding s to the end.
+If the compound noun is hyphenated or composed of two separate words, remember to add s only to the word that is plural.

 Practice What You've Learned

-Click on the compound nouns in the sentences.
-If the compound nouns are written as two words, make sure you click on both parts.
+Click on the compound nouns in each sentence.
+If the compound noun is written as two words, be sure to click on both parts.